 6. Be very careful when choosing the floor plan.

 Take your time and know what you need.
 The larger the home, the more it will cost to heat, cool, and furnish.
-Selecting a good design can make a small space appear more prominent.
+Selecting a good design can make a small space appear larger.
 As a result, your house will be more comfortable and valuable.
 To ensure you do the right thing, consider the following:

 - Build a reasonably sized house.
 Adding unnecessary space will cost you more.

 - Plan for your area well.
 The need for more space may arise later.
 Work with what you have first before you decide to expand.

 - When it comes to light, natural light offers the cheapest solution.
 Fluorescent lights are also a great option because they save energy, and are durable.

 - Alternatively, you can use LED lights.
 They are more expensive as compared to fluorescent bulbs, but they can last three times longer.
 As per the current technological advancements, the LED lights will be affordable soon.